Clemapfel/jluna/docs/manual.md

 ## Usertypes

 So far, we could only exchange information between the Julia and C++ state if its type was (un)boxable.
 This list of types while broad, is limited.
 This is why `jluna` offers an interface that allows users to specify their own (un)boxing routines and make *arbitrary* C++ types (un)boxable.
-We do this through a wrapper type `jluna::UserType<T>`.
+We do this through a wrapper type `jluna::Usertype<T>`.

 Unlike the previous sections, it may be best to illustrate the use of the usertype interface through an example.
 Let's say we want the following C++ class to be (un)boxable: